tantaman/vanilla-fetch/README.md

 # Suspense

-Suspense helps a lot with race conditions and gets us a bit closed to fixing "fetch-on-render".
+Suspense helps a lot with race conditions and gets us a bit closer to fixing "fetch-on-render".
 It doesn't, however, solve the problem of how to express all the data needs of a tree of components.

 Suspense also has some warts.
 It requires a cache atop your existing caches.